11 Must-Sees of Modernist Architecture in Barcelona (2023)

 3. Casa Batlló

 Positioned gracefully on Passeig de Gràcia, Casa Batlló is more than just a building; it’s a narrative in stone and glass.
-This Gaudí masterpiece often garners the moniker ‘House of Bones’ due to its skeletal architectural elements.
+This Gaudí masterpiece often garners the moniker ‘House of Bones’ due to its skeletal architectural elements and no architecture tour of Barcelona is complete without seeing it.

 The façade is a play of colors and forms with balconies shaped uncannily like skulls, and supporting pillars evoking bone-like structures.
 This mosaic façade reflects the sunlight in a way that the building seems to be alive, shifting with the day’s light.